SonnyX/UrineAnalyzer-RPI/server/README.md

     - You'll find the code for the creation of a .csv file with all the information of the samples in the database. this file basically invoke DbToCSV from [methods](../lib/methods.js) and then pass it to the client via an HTTP Get method.

 ## [Services](./services)
   Here's where the magic happens!

-  The communication between the server application and the MSP controller is basically declared here.
+The communication between the server application and the MSP controller.

+  You'll find here the possible commands to contact the MSP controller and all the files that declare the connection.
+  >
+    Have in mind for future changes that there's an initialization method that must be invoked in the [server startup](./server.js) to call everything inside services.
+Do not forget to call this method.

   [pubsub]:http://docs.meteor.com/#/basic/pubsub